 When my sister and I started blogging for Dames in Debt, we had no idea where it would take us.
 As it turns out, it took us straight to being uber-focused on our financial goals, and hey – that is definitely not a bad thing!
-We also gained a new hobby out of it, and it’s been especially fun working on the website aspects of Dames in Debt.
+We also gained a new hobby out of it, and it’s been especially fun learning about the more technical website aspect of Dames in Debt.

 How to Start A Blog (just like us!)

 1. Get creative!

 If you want to start a blog, then you need to decide what you want to blog about: finances, your pets, knitting, creative writing, etc. The possibilities are practically endless.
 It helps if you think about what you want the blog to do for you – a side-hustle that you’re hoping will make money one day is different from a writing outlet to relieve stress.

 2. Choose a host

 Next up, choosing a web host.
 As you’ve already read, we prefer BlueHost, but there are other options out there.
 We’ll be using BlueHost’s process since we are most familiar with it.

 Once you have gone to BlueHost you will see the various hosting options.
 I highly recommend using the “Starter” package.
 Even though there are two higher-priced packages, there is nothing in the higher-priced packages that you need.

 Keep in mind that this option is very affordable for self-hosting a website and comes with a money-back guarantee.
 If you decide within 30 days blogging isn’t for you, you can get your full payment refunded.
 Even at 10, 11, or however many months in, if you decide you don’t want Bluehost web hosting you will get refunded for any months you paid for but haven’t used yet.